MediaComem/comem-archidep/ex/heroku-deployment.md

-A new version has been published which alternatively also supports the `$DATABASE_URL` and `$PORT` environment variables, so that it works out of the box with the [Heroku Postgres add-on][heroku-postgres] and Heroku itself.
+A new version has been published which alternatively also supports the `$DATABASE_URL` and `$PORT` environment variables, so that it works out of the box with the [Heroku PostgreSQL add-on][heroku-postgres] and Heroku itself.

 Follow these instructions to update your fork of the Minesweeper repository: